For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 If I had to pick my favorites, it would be these:

-Place your rifle in some sort of cleaning gun vise.
-If you don't have a gun vise, you can just extend your bipod.
 Note: Always clean your rifle with a cover over both sides of your riflescope.
-You don't want the solvents splatter or a cleaning brush to accidentally come into contact with your lens.
+You don't want solvents to splatter on the lens or a cleaning brush to accidentally come into contact with your lens.
+Sure, I've definitely cleaned my rifles before without a cover on my riflescope in a pinch, but I don't advise it.

 Remove the bolt and place the bore guide into the rifle.
 I like to use bore guides that have an O-ring to prevent cleaning material from re-entering the action.
 There are plenty of great rifle bore guides on the market.
-Some will work with lots of different rifles, or others are custom built to fit tighter.
+Some will work with lots of different rifles, or others are custom-built to fit tighter.

 I like to place a piece of leather over the rifle to protect my rifle stock from scratches from the cleaning rod rubbing across it, and also to prevent stains from any of the cleaning solvents.